pattonsgirl/CEG2410/LectureNotes/Config-Script.md

 4. (Bonus) Copies an `authorized_keys` file to `~/.ssh/`
     - [SSH - Authorized Keys File in SSH](https://www.ssh.com/academy/ssh/authorized-keys-file)
     - Hint: I recommend adding an `authorized_keys` file to your repository, then copying it to the correct location
         - Safety hint - maybe think about **appending** it to the existing one?
-[How to Combine Text Files Using the “cat” Command in Linux](https://www.howtogeek.com/278599/how-to-combine-text-files-using-the-cat-command-in-linux/)
+[How to Combine Text Files Using the `cat` Command in Linux](https://www.howtogeek.com/278599/how-to-combine-text-files-using-the-cat-command-in-linux/)

 ## Submission: